AndreasHefti/flyko-lib-doc/docs/source/index.rst

 Follow this tutorial to learn how to setup a project with Firefly and learn all about its components.

+Or take a look at the <a href="https://github.com/AndreasHefti/flyko-lib">Firefly Github Repository</a>

 .. note::

    This project is under active development.